Workshops we Offer on AI’s Impact in 2026

 Dr Paul Duignan’s experience in Technology impact

-During his career, Paul has been a researcher on the impact of new technology, involved in discussions regarding the effects of new technologies such as the introduction of electronic barcoding into NZ, involved in national IT workforce planning discussions, involved in presentations, training and promotion of the use of the internet and web to groups in the health and community sector and groups such as the NZ Institute of Directors.
+During his career, Paul has been a researcher on the impact of new technology, involved in discussions regarding the effects of new technologies such as the introduction of electronic barcoding into NZ, involved in national IT workforce planning discussions, undertaken presentations, training and promotion on the use of the internet and web to groups in the health and community sectors and groups such as the NZ Institute of Directors.
 Did strategy work on how the NZ government should move to more digital interaction with citizens and undertook work for the Royal Society of NZ on public consultation regarding the management of technological risk.
-He was involved in setting up a system of Access Grids in NZ universities (early multimedia internet-connected hubs for research on the NZ KAREN academic network) and ran a startup developing award-winning strategy visualisation software.
+He was participated in setting up a system of Access Grids in NZ universities (early multimedia internet-connected hubs for research on the NZ KAREN academic network) and ran a startup developing award-winning strategy visualization software.
 Wider experience includes: facilitating strategy work across all sectors.
 He was the director of the Labour Research Unit at the NZ Parliament.
 He has also been a Fulbright Senior Scholar at the Urban Institute in Washington D.C.
 In addition, Paul has undertaken consulting work internationally, for instance with international organisations such as the IMF.